 A recluse who never sets foot outside his house, Arthur is an object of fascination for many Maycomb residents.
 Many rumors describe Arthur as a kind of monster who stabbed his father as a boy, eats cats, and haunts the neighborhood at night.
 He turns out to be innocent, gentle, kind, protective of children, intensely shy, and one of the mockingbirds to which the title of To Kill a Mockingbird refers.

 The To Kill a Mockingbird quotes below are all either spoken by Arthur Radley (Boo) or refer to Arthur Radley (Boo).
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Warner Books edition of To Kill a Mockingbird published in 1960.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Warner Books edition of To Kill a Mockingbird published in 1960.).

 Chapter 31 Quotes

 A boy trudged down the sidewalk dragging a fishing pole behind him.
 A man stood waiting with his hands on his hips.
 Summertime, and his children played in the front yard with their friend, enacting a strange little drama of their own invention.
 It was fall, and his children fought on the sidewalk in front of Mrs. Dubose's. . . .
 Fall, and his children trotted to and fro around the corner, the day's woes and triumphs on their faces.
 They stopped at an oak tree, delighted, puzzled, apprehensive.
 Winter, and his children shivered at the front gate, silhouetted against a blazing house.
 Winter, and a man walked into the street, dropped his glasses, and shot a dog.
 Summer, and he watched his children's heart break.
 Autumn again, and Boo's children needed him.
 Atticus was right.
 One time he said you never really know a man until you stand in his shoes and walk around in them.
 Just standing on the Radley porch was enough.